The Faculty of Health offer a number of Work Integrated Learning (WIL) options for students, including:

 - Research & Community Projects.

-The Placement Office manages the establishment, co-ordination and compliance required to enable these quality Work Integrated Learning Placements for University of Canberra Students.
+The Placement Office manages the establishment, co-ordination and compliance required to enable these quality Work Integrated Learning Placements for University of Canberra (UC) Students.

 Clinical placements are offered in rural and metropolitan locations across Australia, but generally occur in the ACT and surrounding regions.
 Placement locations will vary depending on the requirements of the course.
 Placement providers include the Faculty of Health Clinic at UC, hospitals, community clinics and organisations, aged care facilities, general practice clinics, private providers and sporting venues.